noahmank/JumpIN-Game/README.md

 The GUI of the game has been implemented using the MVC Design pattern.
 This version allows the user to play the game using Buttons on a window and manipulate movable pieces using direction arrows at the bottom of the window.
 The puzzle challenge implemented is the same as challenge 1 in deliverable 1.

 ### Deliverable 3
 A game solver was implemented and integrated in the GUI along with undo and redo functions.
 There are updates on the GUI to accomodate this and some changes were made to improve the GUI aesthetics, including new foxes, rabbits, mushrooms, colours, new buttons and more.
+In addtion, 2 new challenges were added to test the functionality of the solver.

 # Solution for Challenge 1